GreenBeanio/Garrett-s-Split-Tracker/linux_setup.md

 ## Creating a directory to store files for this project

 - Switch to the split_tracker user
-  - su split_tracker
-- Go to the home directory
-  - cd

 - Create the directory
-  - mkdir split_tracker
+  - sudo mkdir /split_tracker
-  - cd split_tracker
+  - cd /split_tracker
 - Create the subdirectories for the databases
-  - mkdir mongodb
+  - sudo mkdir mongodb
-  - mkdir postgres
+  - sudo mkdir postgres
 - Creating the directory for SSL
-  - mkdir ssl
+  - sudo mkdir ssl

 - Changing the ownership and permissions
-  - Go back to the regular user
-    - exit
   - Change the ownership
-    - sudo chown split_tracker:databases /home/split_tracker/split_tracker
-    - sudo chown split_tracker:databases /home/split_tracker/split_tracker/mongodb
-    - sudo chown split_tracker:databases /home/split_tracker/split_tracker/postgres
-    - sudo chown split_tracker:databases /home/split_tracker/split_tracker/ssl
-      - You could also do "sudo chown -R split_tracker:databases /home/split_tracker/split_tracker/*" if you haven't put anything in the new directories yet
+    - sudo chown -R split_tracker:databases /split_tracker
   - Change the permissions
-    - sudo chmod u=rwx,g=rwx,o=r /home/split_tracker/split_tracker
-    - sudo chmod u=rwx,g=rwx,o=r /home/split_tracker/split_tracker/mongodb
-    - sudo chmod u=rwx,g=rwx,o=r /home/split_tracker/split_tracker/postgres
-    - sudo chmod u=rwx,g=rwx,o=r /home/split_tracker/split_tracker/ssl
+    - sudo chmod -R u=rwx,g=rwx,o=rx /split_tracker
-      - You could also do "sudo chmod -R u=rwx,g=rwx,o=r /home/split_tracker/split_tracker/" if you haven't put anything in the new directories yet

 - XXX I will need to add the actual contents of this repo in here too